sorensabet/tradera_chatbot/README.md

 - Generate embeddings for the question asked by the user
 - Evaluate cosine similarity between the user question and the sentences in the lookup tables.
 Identify the 10 closest sentences
 - Recover the full context around the 10 most similar sentences to the user question.
 Concatenate the context together and keep the first 3000 tokens.
-- Send the narrowed down context and the user question into a gpt-3.5-turbo model, and ask GPT to answer the question if it was found or say that the answer is not present otherwise.
+- Send the narrowed down context and the user question into a gpt-3.5-turbo model, and ask GPT to answer the question if the answer is present in the context, and to say that no answer was found otherwise.